keep thy heart

 There are indeed two ways for us to go in life, two entirely different paths for us to grasp after.
 Either we can follow GOD and then as joint-heirs with Christ we can anticipate an eternal inheritance at our resurrection, or we can follow the world and render up our liberty to its bondage and corruption (1 PETER 1:14-16).
 But then, how can there really be a choice, for one road leads to vanity and blindness while the other leads to true freedom and eternal life.

 - EPHESIANS 5:5-6 For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain words: for because of these things cometh the wrath of God upon the children of disobedience.

 "Let no man deceive you" he wrote.
 Thus we must guard our hearts and protect them from being deceived.
-We must know and learn not to be led astray by vain or empty words, either from the pulpit or the from the back-alley.
+We must know and learn not to be led astray by vain or empty words, either from the pulpit, the lecture hall, or from the back-alley.

 - EPHESIANS 5:7-12 Be not ye therefore partakers with them.
 For ye were sometimes [once] darkness, but now are ye light in the Lord: walk as children of light . . . . proving what is acceptable unto the Lord.
 And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For it is a shame even to speak of those things which are done of them in secret.

 Be not partakers with them, nor have fellowship with them.
 Before we learned the true way we were as them; but now we have been taught a better way, a more fruitful lifestyle.
 Far be it for us to return to the darkness now that we have been exposed to the light (2 PETER 3:17-18).